peterkeen/homelab/README.md

 ## Compose extensions

-I have two compose extensions that I use pretty frequently:
+I have three compose extensions that I use pretty frequently:

 - `x-web` sets up a reverse proxy entry in my `int-proxy` config
 - `x-tailscale` sets up a [`tsnsrv`](https://github.com/boinkor-net/tsnsrv) proxy sidecar to put individual containers on my tailnet with automatic https
+- `x-public-ingress` sets up public ingress from an app running on fly.io (specified in `fly-proxy/` to any host in my tailnet

 By convention, my stacks put data in `/data/<stackname>` and I try to have them run as user `1000:1000` as much as possible.

 ## Secrets

 I have a 1Password vault dedicated to lab secrets.
 In that vault are two kinds of items, Servers and Secure Notes.
 Each host has a Server item named with it's hostname and tagged, generally, with `server` and it's hostname.

 Each Secure Note is a set of secrets and is tagged with the same taxonomy.
 Secrets consist of a Text entry where the name is the environment variable to set and the value is the secret itself.

 Much time was spent making secret loading as fast as possible because the `op` command can be pretty slow.